alyssadata/origin_recognition/README.md

 - user authority as the point where suggestions enter reality
 - source-line preservation across public use
 - derivative-recognition logic tied to sequence, naming, and structure
+- citation boundary language
+- no-derivative by default language

 Similarity alone is not proof of derivation.

+A shared topic is not proof.

+A shared word is not proof.

-But repeated structural overlap, term overlap, sequence overlap, and concept dependency may create a traceable derivative path.
+But repeated structural overlap, term overlap, sequence overlap, dependency, omission, and source-line removal may create a traceable derivative-recognition pattern.

+## No-Derivative Boundary

+This repository is no-derivative by default.

+This repository does not grant permission to adapt, repackage, reproduce, commercialize, implement, or build derivative works from this repository, AI Foundations, or the Origin | Continuum source-line.

+Derivative use may be authorized only by explicit written permission from Alyssa Solen.

+If unauthorized derivative use appears anyway, the source-line should be acknowledged.

+Acknowledgement does not make the derivative authorized.

+Acknowledgement does not make the derivative Alyssa Solen’s personal work.

+Acknowledgement does not make the derivative AI Foundations.

+Acknowledgement does not make the derivative Origin | Continuum.

+Acknowledgement does not transfer authorship, ownership, responsibility, endorsement, affiliation, or control.

+It only preserves the source-line.

-## Canonical Boundary
+## Independent Work Boundary

+This repository does not claim unrelated work.

-This repository does not claim that no one else can build AI governance systems, agent systems, memory systems, provenance systems, continuity tests, or drift checks.
+This repository does not claim that all AI governance systems, agent systems, memory systems, provenance systems, continuity tests, drift checks, or authority structures belong to Alyssa Solen.

-They can.

-This repository claims that this source-line is named, documented, and preserved.

-They can build adjacent systems.

-They cannot honestly convert this line into anonymous generic material when the structure depends on Alyssa Solen’s named work.
+Other people may build their own independent work.

+That work is theirs.

+Alyssa Solen does not claim it.

+Similarity alone does not make a work derivative.

+But this line has a source.

+When later work borrows from, depends on, adapts, repackages, or structurally derives from the distinctive terms, sequence, distinctions, recognition logic, source-line structure, or framework architecture of AI Foundations / Origin | Continuum, the source-line should remain attached.

+Derivative use is not authorized by default.

 ## Citation